-The abundances of the selected lines can be visualized in Fig. 15.
-Because of the reasons explained above, we obtain few un-blended and clean lines that pass our selection criteria for which the different methods that pass our selection criteria.
-In this work, $\alpha$ Tau and $\alpha$ Cet show a good ionization and excitation balance, although the scatter of the regression fit, as well as the uncertainties of our results are quite high.
+The abundances of the selected lines can be visualized in Fig. 13.
+Because of the reasons explained above, we obtain few un-blended and clean lines that pass our selection criteria.
+In this work, α Tau and α Cet show a good ionization and excitation balance, although the scatter of the regression fit, as well as the uncertainties of our results are quite high.
 The other three stars of this group show, on the other hand, a significant slope of the regression fit as a function of E.P.
-Note, however, we have no lines at low excitation potentials, making the regression fit not a good representation of real trend.
-We obtain also significantly high slopes in the regression fit as a function of reduced EW, even when considering the large errors obtained in the fits.
+Note, however, we have no lines at low excitation potentials, making the regression fit not a good representation of the trend.
+We obtain also significant slopes in the regression fit as a function of reduced EW.